minorg/minorgordon.net/_posts/2020-12-01-commonsense-estimation.md

 ---
+categories: [learning]
+date:   2020-12-01
+description: Notes on "Optimal Choice of Granularity In Commonsense Estimation" by Jerry Hobbs
 layout: post
 title:  "Commonsense estimation"
-date:   2020-12-01
-description: Notes on "Optimal Choice of Granularity In Commonsense Estimation" by Jerry Hobbs
 ---

 A few years before his collaboration with Andrew Gordon on [formal theories of commonsense psychology]({% post_url 2020-12-01-commonsense-psychology %}), Jerry Hobbs published a fascinating paper on "Optimal Choice of Granularity In Commonsense Estimation".
 The abstract: